imtiaztee/C-MPBBR/README.md

 Just compile and install is as a module.
 Change the default Congestion Algorithm to "C-MPBBR"

-*Above development was based on the Linux version of 4.9.169.*
+*Above development was based on the MPTCP v0.93.4 deployed in Linux kernel version of 4.9.169.*

 ********************************************************